jaidTw/ctf-writeups/dctf-2018/memsome.md

 1. There are many debugger detecting code, patch all of them first.
 ![](https://i.imgur.com/r43Xz3r.png)

-2. Trace the program and found that it will keep reading a byte sequence and translate into a hex string with length 2240
+2. Trace the program and found that it will keep reading a byte sequence and translate the sequence into a hex string with length 2240
 ![](https://i.imgur.com/bCQaGmD.png)

-3. Each byte from the input will passthrough base64 and `sub_766C` twice, transform them into a 16bytes(32chars) string and compare with the string in step.2
+3. Each byte from the input will passthrough base64 and `sub_766C` twice, encode them into a 32 chars string and compare it with the repective string fragment in step.2
 ![](https://i.imgur.com/66Vm3od.png)
 ![](https://i.imgur.com/ogcJeFg.png)

-4. Collect the offset that data to be read from for string at step.2 first
+4. Collect the offset that data to be read from for string at step.2 first.

-Note: Some part is directly copy from two hex string, hex1(`0061f1f351a4cddda4257550dc7d3000`) and hex2(`cfff0050c0b39cf3bdde5a373b96b8a1`)
+Note: Some part is directly copy from two hex strings, hex1(`0061f1f351a4cddda4257550dc7d3000`) and hex2(`cfff0050c0b39cf3bdde5a373b96b8a1`)
 ```
 0       0x7abb
 32      0x7acc